Ten reasons why a SharePoint intranet is your best option

 7 Document sharing and management

 Many organisations information distribution, collaboration, knowledge assets and project output remain resolutely document-centric.
 While that is perhaps not always ideal, it’s a fact.
 SharePoint’s relatively robust document library capabilities therefore have always been a valuable part of SharePoint, allowing for document sharing and distribution, knowledge management, collaboration and more.
-The easy integration of SharePoint libraries into your SharePoint intranet has always been a strong capability that is not always acknowledged.
+The easy integration of SharePoint libraries into your SharePoint intranet has always been a strong capability.

 8 Supporting personalisation and content targeting